 Recently, I found myself with several bags of apples waiting to be eaten.
 And by “found myself” I mean, I went to the store and bought 20 pounds of apples… Why?
-Because we had an apple-themed potluck at my house (I’ll post about that soon) and I wanted to make sure we had enough apples.
-I made this delicious apple chutney, apple butter, apple punch and a spiced apple pulao.
+Because we had an apple-themed potluck at my house and I wanted to make sure we had enough apples.
+I made this delicious apple chutney, apple butter, chilled apple cider punch and a spiced apple pulao.

 I really love all of the apple recipes that I made, but I have to say this chutney was my favorite.
 It’s just so unique in flavor!
 It’s made with traditional Indian pickling spices like fennel seeds and fenugreek seeds.
 It also calls for curry leaves which not only adds aroma but also gives the chutney an extra flavor boost.

 There are many ways to serve this apple chutney: